xgabri18/FlavorShare/README.md

 ![Schema](FlavorShareDb.jpg)

-The database also contains custom triggers for updating the average recipe rating.
+The database also contains custom triggers for updating the average recipe rating and cascade deletes.